Wall Prep for Painting: Essential Steps for Flawless Results

 Wash Off Dust and Debris

-• Wipe away cobwebs in corners and ceiling edges with a damp cloth or duster.
+• Wipe away cobwebs in corners with a damp cloth or duster.

-• Clean electrical outlet covers, vents, switch plates and any other wall accessories.
-Remove them completely if possible for the most thorough cleaning and painting.
+• Clean outlet covers, vents, and switch plates.
+Remove them for the best results.

 Apply Primer or Sealer